Manvir Singh (footballer, born 1995): Style of play

 Manvir is a forward.
-He is a skillful player, who likes to hold the ball and make use of the strength to hold off the opposition.
-His current coach at ATK Mohun Bagan, Antonio Habas, used him as a substitute player in beginning of the 2020–21 ISL season, who later deployed 4-3-3 and 4-4-2 formation to suit Manvir, after making a comment on the impact Manvir had on the pitch.
-He is considered as one of the most promising young forwards in the country.
+He is a skilful player, who likes to hold the ball and make use of the strength to hold off the opposition.
+His former coach at Mohun Bagan, Antonio Habas, used him as a substitute player in beginning of the 2020–21 ISL season, who later deployed 4-3-3 and 4-4-2 formation to suit Manvir, after making a comment on the impact Manvir had on the pitch.

 Personal life

 Manvir was born in Duhre, Punjab in India on 6 November 1995.
 He went to Khalsa College before joining the Minerva Academy.
 His father Kuldip Singh played professional football, and had represented JCT FC, and had also took part in the Santosh Trophy for Punjab.
 Manvir has one sibling named Harkamal Singh.